How to Calculate & Improve Your Customer Retention Rate in 2024

 2. Gather customer feedback

 Companies that commit to systematically gathering customer feedback stand a better chance of correcting friction in the user journey.
 Collect, analyze, and act upon customer criticism to prevent frustration.
-For example, if users complain about your confusing onboarding process, you can create different workflows and A/B test them to determine which performs best.
+For example, if users complain about your confusing onboarding process, you can create different workflows and to determine which performs best.

 • Customer interviews